farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 > ### Opposing Clocks
 >
 > These represent the progress of two opposing parties to get to their goal.
-The `effect` and `position` ratings can both be used to tick one or the other clock.
+The `effect` and `risk` ratings can both be used to tick one or the other clock.
 >
 > ---
 >